avrdudes/avrdude/README.md

 There are many different programmers and options that may be required for the programming to succeed.

 For more information, refer to the [AVRDUDE documentation](https://avrdudes.github.io/avrdude/).

+## Using the AVRDUDE GUI demonstrator

+Starting with version 8, a GUI implementation has been added, to demonstrate the functionality of `libavrdude` is suitable to implement a native GUI (as opposed to CLI wrapper).

+The GUI is based on the Qt toolkit and its Python bindings, called _PySide_.

+A script named `avrdude-gui` is installed into the same location as the AVRDUDE CLI program.
+It can be used to start the GUI.
+There is a builtin help describing the usage.